DuckyCoyote/awesomewm-rice/README.md

 ### Change the bg color of astrovim

-Luanch nvim and instal all the plugins, after:
+Launch nvim and instal all the plugins, after:

 ```zsh
 cp -r ./misc/nvim/astrothememd ~/.local/share/nvim/lazy/astrotheme